Study this summer with one of the top business schools in the world.

 For current UChicago Students, you will be billed on the regular summer quarter billing schedule.

-If an admitted student has paid in full, but then decides not to attend or to withdraw, Summer Session will refund the program fee, minus the nonrefundable $1,000 deposit, through the end of the first week of the course.
+If an admitted student has paid in full, but then decides not to attend or to withdraw, Summer Session will refund the program fee, minus the nonrefundable $1,000 deposit, through the end of the second week of the course.

 In order to complete our program application, you’ll need the following items: